- Home

 Should You Buy the 2020 Toyota Highlander?

-The 2020 Toyota Highlander scores 71/100 ("Good"), placing it in acceptable but not class-leading territory.
+At 71/100, the 2020 Toyota Highlander lands in "Good" territory — acceptable, but not class-leading.
 As a first-year redesign, early-adopter issues are common.

-A pre-purchase inspection is recommended for used examples, with particular attention to power train (90).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to power train (90).
+An extended warranty is worth pricing out.

 Compared to the 2021 Toyota Highlander, which scored 1 points lower.
 See also the 2019 Toyota Highlander for an earlier comparison.